 nib health insurance for dependant

-Children can be classified as dependant children until they reach 21 years of age.
+Children can be classified as a dependant until they reach 21 years of age.
 Once that happens, children aged from 21 and up to 25 years of age can be covered as a student dependant if they are undertaking full-time study and are properly registered with nib as a student dependant.
-Children aged from 21 and up to 25 years of age who are no longer studying can also remain on their parents’ cover as an adult dependant; however, an additional fee applies.
+Children aged from 21 and up to 25 years of age who are no longer studying can also remain on their parents’ cover as an adult dependant, but an additional fee applies.

 Transport Health cover for dependant

-Unmarried children up to the age of 21 can be included as dependant children on your policy.
-Once your child turns 21, if he or she is studying full-time (in an approved apprenticeship or study course) they can receive cover as a student dependant until their 25th birthday.
+Unmarried children up to the age of 21 can be included as dependants on your policy.
+Once your child turns 21, if they are studying full-time (in an approved apprenticeship or study course) they can receive cover as a student dependant until their 25th birthday.

 In addition, children aged between 21 and 25 who are not studying can be covered as adult dependants.
 However, they must be unmarried and cannot be living in a de facto relationship.

 If you want your child to be covered under your health insurance policy as a student dependant, you will need to follow your fund’s procedure for registering a dependant.
 Getting this job done before your child’s 21st birthday can help them maintain a sufficient level of insurance protection.